Tournament of Champions

-We let you set the format for your qualifying event, however when your winners get to the Trinity Golf Tournament of Champions Finale, they will compete in a single-day, 18-hole Championship event.
+We let you set the format for your qualifying event, however, when your winners get to the Trinity Golf Tournament of Champions Finale, they will compete in a single-day, 18-hole Championship event.
 The event will use the Stableford scoring system and all participants will receive 75% of their official USGA handicap.
-There are huge travel grand prizes (Pebble Beach Invitational, Kinsale Cup, The Trinity Golf Championship, The Trinity Golf Shootout, and the Dominican Republic Golf Classic as examples) which will be available for the winning teams
+There are huge grand prizes (Pebble Beach Invitational, Kinsale Cup, The Trinity Golf Championship, The Trinity Golf Shootout, and NW England as examples) that will be available for the winning teams.

 Is it possible to create a brand new Championship event in other regions around the country?

 Absolutely!
 Trinity Golf is always looking to take this great concept to new areas.
 If you have a core group of clubs/organizations in your area who may be interested in hosting local qualifiers to fill your own Tournament of Champions, please contact John O'Connell at 717-856-0369.

 In addition, if we do build a new regional Tournament of Champions in your area, we will also be looking for a quality host site for the season-ending event.
 Selection as a host site offers a great opportunity to generate some revenue for the host club and we look forward to accepting applications to partner on a brand new championship event.